What to expect from your law school final exams

 Understand your professor preferences

-The foundation for success on your law school final exams is to know who is grading the exam.
+The foundation for success on your law school finals is to know who is grading the exam.
 Your mission is to make that person’s life easier.
 Ultimately, different professors prefer different types of answers.
 Some want extreme detail — every possible interpretation of every possible fact.
 Some like answers straight to the point within a page count.
 It’s okay to ask your professor.

 It’s a given that all professors expect well-organized, legible answers, no matter how brief or expansive.